Nickwasused/WatchDogs2Data/github/scripthook/index.md

 ```
 LoadLMALayer(name, "0", loadingstate, function()end, "")
 ```
-name: This is the name of the LMYLayer you want to load.
+name: This is the name of the LMYLayer you want to load.<br>
-"0": not known
+"0": not known<br>
 loadingstate: If 0: When you load a LoadLMALayer every other one is getting unloaded e.g. shops.
-If it is 1 then you can load unlimited LMALayers (maybe causing performance issues).
+If it is 1 then you can load unlimited LMALayers (maybe causing performance issues). <br>

 #### Example command
 ```